CopalBunny/.github/profile/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=CopalBunny&style=for-the-badge&color=58A6FF)

-<sub>Built with ❤️, Coffee ☕, and probably too much time in the terminal 🖥️</sub>
+<sub>Built with ❤️, Coffee ☕, and probably too much time in the terminal 🖥️ From Hakumaru12</sub>

 </div>